hinczhang/GraduteThesis_Master/Papers/README.md

 ### Remark
 Just some definition of MR. Might be used as the terminology reference.
 ## In the eye of the beholder: A simulator study of the impact of Google Glass on driving performance
+### Detail
-### Detail: [In the eye of the beholder: A simulator study of the impact of Google Glass on driving performance](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/In%20the%20eye%20of%20the%20beholder_%20A%20simulator%20study%20of%20the%20impact%20of%20Google%20Glass%20on%20driving%20performance.pdf), 《Accident Analysis and Prevention》, 2015, SCI 1, JCR Q1, IF 6.376
+ [In the eye of the beholder: A simulator study of the impact of Google Glass on driving performance](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/In%20the%20eye%20of%20the%20beholder_%20A%20simulator%20study%20of%20the%20impact%20of%20Google%20Glass%20on%20driving%20performance.pdf), 《Accident Analysis and Prevention》, 2015, SCI 1, JCR Q1, IF 6.376
 ### Introduction
 The paper mainly researches the influence from the text in the Google glass.
 As in the AR or MR research, researchers always put texts or symbols on the screen, which might cause negative effect on users, for example, no-concentration on surroundings or mistakes.
 ### Methods